New website for the project: https://avr.lumito.net/

 - Move the extracted folder from earlier to the tools folder and rename it to avr

-- Copy the builtin_tools_versions.txt file and etc folder from the old avr folder to the new one
+- Copy the builtin_tools_versions.txt file from the old avr folder to the new one

 - Done!
 Open up the Arduino IDE, load up the Blink example, upload it to your Arduino and make sure the LED is blinking!